Kelcon86/Pewlett-Hackard-Analysis/README.md

 ## Results: Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.
 For deliverable 1 we were tasked with finding the number of retiring employees by job title.
 The Retirement_titles table below was created

-create a Retirement Titles table that holds all the titles of employees who were born between January 1, 1952 and December 31, 1955.
-Because some employees may have multiple titles in the database—for example, due to promotions—you’ll need to use the DISTINCT ON statement to create a table that contains the most recent title of each employee.
-Then, use the COUNT() function to create a table that has the number of retirement-age employees by most recent job title.
-Finally, because we want to include only current employees in our analysis, be sure to exclude those employees who have already left the company.

 - First the Retirement_titles table was created by retrieving the emp_no, first_name and last_name columns from the Employees table and the title, from_date and to_date columns from the Titles table.
 The INTO clause was used to create the new table and both tables were joined on the primary key.
 The data was filtered on the birth_date column to retrieve the employees who were born between 1952 and 1955.
 Lastly, the table was ordered by the employee number.

 <img width="665" alt="Retirement_titles" src="https://user-images.githubusercontent.com/60076980/153772319-6dde9948-c39b-4ae7-b2f8-5f1d73f38aca.png">